-The overall process used to engage all educational partners (Teachers, Families, Parents, Students, Mental Health Clinicians, Truancy Specialists, Special Education staff, Student Services staff, Nutrition Specialists, Technology team, Professional Education Director, Site Administrators, Site Counselors and members of Community Based Organizations) in developing the LCAP included the following activities:
+The overall process used to engage all educational partners (Teachers, Families, Parents, Students, Mental Health Clinicians, Truancy Specialists, Special Education staff, Student Services staff, Nutrition Specialists, Technology team, Professional Education Director, Site Administrators, Site Counselors, and members of Community Based Organizations) in developing the LCAP included the following activities:

 Electronic surveys were sent to all families, students, teachers and support staff soliciting feedback regarding the development and updating of the goals and actions for the LCAP.
-Information from these surveys was reviewed by one.Charter staff as well as the WASC leadership team and then used to align LCAP goals and actions with the WASC goals.
-WASC monthly meetings that included our educational partners listed above were held in August, September, October and November of the 2021-2022 school year to work on the WASC document and align the document with the LCAP.
-The WASC visit occurred in late November of 2021 and we received the visiting committee's final recommendations in January of 2022.
-These recommendations were then shared with educational partners on 3/30/2022 and recommendations were compared to the LCAP goals and actions.
-Adjustments to the LCAP were then made to further strengthen alignment between the two plans.
+Information from these surveys was reviewed by one.
+Charter staff as well as the WASC leadership team and then used to align LCAP goals and actions with the WASC areas of growth.
+PLC monthly meetings that included our educational partners listed above were held in August, September, November, December, January, February and March of the 2022-2023 school year to analyze and use data to determine student learning needs, track attendance, suspension rates, and other data directly related to LCAP goals and actions.

-In-person educational partner forums were conducted at one.Charter sites including Charter Bianchi (2/10/2022), Charter Main (4/7/2022) and Charter Elementary (4/15/2022) to provide the opportunity for live feedback from staff, parents and students.
+In-person educational partner forums were conducted at one.
+Charter sites including Charter Bianchi (3/9/2023), Charter Main (4/20/2023) and Charter Elementary (4/19/2023) to provide the opportunity for live feedback from staff, parents and students.
 The intent was to review specific data from previous LCAPs and WASC documents, along with current data and then use input from this review process to develop or update current goals and implementation of actions.
 Additionally throughout the Months of March and April, teachers in the Come Back Kids program solicited direct responses from students (who are also the parent) via phone calls, text messaging, emails and one-on-one orientation meetings regarding their feedback on specific needs or thoughts they had on the development of the LCAP goals and actions.

-A draft version of the LCAP was reviewed by the Parent Advisory Committee and EL Parent Advisory Committee on May 12, 2022 for feedback.
-A draft version of the LCAP was posted on the one.Charter website for public review and comment on June 9th, 2022.
-A Public Hearing to present the LCAP and the budget to the one.Charter Board was held on June 21, 2022.
-The Local Indicators were presented and the LCAP and Budget were adopted by the one.Charter Board on June 23, 2022.
+A draft version of the LCAP was reviewed by the Parent Advisory Committee and EL Parent Advisory Committee on May 10, 2023 for their feedback.
+A draft version of the LCAP was posted on the one.
+Charter website for public review and comment on June 9th, 2022.
+A Public Hearing to present the LCAP and the budget to the one.
+Charter Board was held on June 20, 2023.
+The Local Indicators were presented and the LCAP and Budget were adopted by the one.
+Charter Board on June 22, 2023.